Convergent and Efficient Deep Q Network Algorithm: Experiments

 \subsection{Learning from incomplete trajectories of experience}

-To show the divergence of DQN, we consider learning from incomplete trajectories of experience data, i.e.~given a transition $(s_t,a_t,s_{t+1})$ in the dataset, the transition $(s_{t+1},a_{t+1},s_{t+2})$ may be absent from the dataset.
-We randomly discard half of the transition data collected by the agent and keep other experimental settings unchanged, except that instead of the Huber loss, the mean squared error is used.
-We find that the diverging behaviour is task-dependent, and the results for \textit{Space Invaders} are shown in Fig.~\ref{half discarded space invaders}.
-We see that C-DQN learns stably and has good performance while DQN diverges.
-This shows that C-DQN can be used to learn from any given transition data, and C-DQN is therefore suited for offline learning and learning from pure observation.
+To give an example in which DQN is prone to diverge, we consider learning from incomplete trajectories of experience, i.e.~given a transition $(s_t,a_t,s_{t+1})$ in the dataset, the subsequent transition $(s_{t+1},a_{t+1},s_{t+2})$ may be absent from the dataset.
+This makes DQN prone to diverge because while DQN learns $Q_\theta(s_{t},a_{t})$ based on $\max_{a'}Q_\theta(s_{t+1},a')$, there is a possibility that $\max_{a'}Q_\theta(s_{t+1},a')$ has to be inferred and cannot be directly learned from any data.
+To create such a setting, we randomly discard half of the transition data collected by the agent and keep the other experimental settings unchanged, except that the mean squared error is used instead of the Huber loss to allow for divergence in gradient.
+We find that whether or not DQN diverges or not is task-dependent in general, with a larger probability to diverge for more difficult tasks, and the result for \textit{Space Invaders} is shown in Fig.~\ref{half discarded space invaders}.
+We see that while DQN diverges, C-DQN learns stably and the speed of its learning is only slightly reduced.
+This confirms that C-DQN is convergent regardless of the structure of the learned data, and implies that C-DQN may be potentially more suitable for offline learning and learning from observation when compared with DQN.